Death of Lam Yuen-yee

-Lam Yuen-yee MBG (林婉儀; 1984-2021) was a posthumous Chief Inspector of Hong Kong Police Marine Small Boat Division, who died in action on 25 September 2021 near Sha Chau Island in the northwest waters of Hong Kong after a smuggling speedboat slammed into her police interceptor, causing it to capsize.
-Lam and three other police officers on board fell into the sea.
-While three officers were rescued shortly after, Lam was found missing and her body was retrieved two days after near the coast of Yi O on Lantau Island.
+Lam Yuen-yee MBG (林婉儀; 1984-2021) was a Chief Inspector of the Hong Kong Police Force Marine Region Small Boat Division.
+Lam died in action on the 25th of September, 2021 near Sha Chau Island in the northwest waters of Hong Kong after a smuggling speedboat slammed into her police interceptor, causing it to capsize causing Lam and three other police officers on board to fall into the sea.
+While the three officers were rescued shortly after, Lam was reported missing and her body was recovered two days after near the coast of Yi O on Lantau Island.

-A ceremony with the highest honours and a funeral procession was held for Lam on 2 November 2021.
-Lam was laid to rest in the Gallant Garden, a plot at Wo Hop Shek Public Cemetery reserved for civil servants who died on duty.
-Major Government officers including Chief Executive Carrie Lam Cheng Yuet-ngor attended the ceremony.
+A ceremony with the highest honours and a funeral procession was held for Lam on 2nd of November, 2021, Lam was laid to rest in the Gallant Garden, at Wo Hop Shek Public Cemetery (an area reserved for civil servants who have died on duty).
+Many government officials including the then Chief Executive Carrie Lam Cheng Yuet-ngor attended the ceremony.
 A weekly press meeting with the Chief Executive and the meeting of the Executive Council was cancelled to make way for Lam’s funeral.

-On 15 November 2021, Lam was posthumously awarded the Medal for Bravery (Gold) by the Chief Executive in recognition of her gallantry and selflessness displayed during the operation.
+On 15 November 2021, Lam was posthumously awarded the Medal for Bravery (Gold) by the Carrie Lam in recognition of her gallantry and selflessness displayed during the operation.

-Career and legacy in Marine Police
+Career and Legacy in the Marine Region

 Lam joined the Hong Kong Police Force in 2007, starting her career as a police constable in Tuen Mun Police District.
-Lam rose quickly through the ranks to become an inspector in three years with her excellent abilities and renowned diligence.
-Lam joined the Marine Police in 2015 and later became the first female supervisor of Small Boat Division in 2020, leading this elite maritime unit of the Marine Police.
-During her tenure, Lam earned her good reputation as “Kryptonite of smuggling”, where she busted smuggling cases over the years, intercepting more than 70 speedboats and arrested more than 100 people.
+Lam was promoted to an inspector in 2010.
+Lam joined the Marine Region (colloquially known as the Marine Police) in 2015 and later became the first female supervisor of the Small Boat Division in 2020, leading the maritime unit of the Marine Region.
+During her tenure, Lam earned her the moniker “Kryptonite of Smuggling” (also translated as the "Smuggling Slayer", where she busted numerous smuggling cases over the years.
+Earning a record of having intercepted more than 70 speedboats and arrested more than 100 people.
 In a major anti-smuggling operation led by Lam in August 2020, Lam seized HK$37 million worth of animals and smuggled goods.

+During her career, Lam earned two Regional Commanders' Commendations, one Police Commissioner's Commendation (unit), and the "Trailblazer Operation" medal.